History of Thailand in Timeline

 In 1957, Field Marshal Sarit Thanarat launched a coup, removing Khana Ratsadon from politics.

-In 1961, after the United States joined the Vietnam War, a secret agreement was made wherein the U.S. promised to protect Thailand.
+After the United States joined the Vietnam War in 1961, a secret agreement was made where the U.S. promised to protect Thailand.

 Between 1962 and 1983, the agricultural sector in Thailand grew by 4.1% per year on average.

-In 1966, the Thailand national basketball team won the silver medal at the Asian Games.
+In 1966, the Thailand national basketball team had its most successful year at the Asian Games, winning the silver medal.

-In October 1971, there was a large demonstration against the dictatorship of Thanom Kittikachorn (premiership 1963–1973), which led to civilian casualties.
+In October 1971, there was a large demonstration against the dictatorship of Thanom Kittikachorn, leading to civilian casualties.

-In 1972, the Thailand national football team reached the semifinals of the AFC Asian Cup.
+In 1972, the Thailand national football team reached the semifinals of the AFC Asian Cup, which they hosted.

 1973: Bhumibol Installs Sanya Dharmasakti

-In 1973, Bhumibol installed Sanya Dharmasakti to replace Thanom Kittikachorn, marking the first time that the king had intervened in Thai politics directly since 1932.
+In 1973, Bhumibol installed Sanya Dharmasakti to replace Thanom Kittikachorn, marking the first time the king directly intervened in Thai politics since 1932.

 In 1975, the premiership of Sanya Dharmasakti came to an end.